 Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
 Most of the Company's transactions are carried out in AZN.
 Exposures to currency exchange rates arise from the Company's overseas transactions, bank accounts and borrowings in foreign currencies, which are primarily denominated in US Dollar (USD).
+Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
+Most of the Company's transactions are carried out in AZN.
+Exposures to currency exchange rates.
+Most of the Company's transactions are carried out in AZN.
+Exposures to currency exchange rates arise from the Company's overseas transactions, bank accounts and borrowings in foreign currencies, which are primarily denominated in US Dollar (USD).
 Management of the Company does not enter future agreement to hedge its currency risk as USD to AZN is a stable conversion rate.
 However, these are monitored on regular basis and corrective measures initiated wherever required.
+Financial assets and financial liabilities are denominated in the following currencies:

-Notes to the financial statements (continued) For the year ended December 31, 2022
+Notes to the financial statements For the year ended December 31, 2023

-Market risk (continued)
+21 Financial instrument risk (continued)